Spain Digital Nomad Visa Guide (2024)

 • The passport of the representative submitting documents for you, if applicable.

-If you are planning to create an innovative startup and hire many employees, an Entrepreneur visa might be a perfect choice.
+If you are planning to create an innovative startup and hire employees, an Entrepreneur visa might be a perfect choice.

 Type #3: EU Blue Card for Spain